0 Percent Window Tint

 0 Percent Window Tint vs 20 Percent

-Darkness:
+1. Darkness:

-Visibility:
+2. Visibility:

-Legal Compliance:
+3. Legal Compliance:

 Frequently Asked Questions

-Q: Does 0 percent window tint affect GPS or cell phone reception?
+Q1: Does 0 percent window tint affect GPS or cell phone reception?

-Q: Can tinted windows improve fuel economy?
+Q2: Can tinted windows actually help improve fuel economy?

 Conclusion